Nav Radio Upgrade (with Streaming)

 A suggested mounting location for the mini jack input is in the glovebox or inside the ashtray.
 Generic extension cables may be required to obtain the length needed to run the input to the front of the car.

-A benefit of using an aux input versus streaming BT music is that the aux method avoid A2DP compression losses, since music is routed directly into the radio.
+A benefit of using an aux input versus streaming BT music is that the aux method avoids A2DP compression losses, since music is routed directly into the radio.
 This means your music may sound a bit better using an aux-in.

 1) Remove nav computer, then remove side trim to expose existing electronics gear.